SAP-samples/btp-events-to-business-actions-framework/documentation/Integration-With-Azure-IoT/README.md

 ## Solution Architecture

-The key services used by Microsoft Azure are the Azure IoT Central, Azure Blob Storage, Azure Communication Service, Azure Event Grid and Azure Active Directory.
+The key services leveraged from Microsoft Azure are the Azure IoT Central, Azure Blob Storage, Azure Event Grid and Azure Active Directory.

-The services used by SAP BTP are the Cloud Foundry Runtime, SAP Event Mesh, SAP Connectivity service, SAP Private Link service, SAP Workflow Management, SAP Event Mesh Connectivity Plan(Beta) and SAP Destination service.
+The services used by SAP BTP are the Cloud Foundry Runtime, SAP Integration Suite, advanced event mesh/ SAP Event Mesh, SAP Connectivity service, SAP Private Link service, SAP Build Process Automation and SAP Destination service.

-SAP Private Link service is used for connectivity between SAP BTP and SAP S/4HANA when both the systems are running on Microsoft Azure Infrastructure, you can use Private Link service in the case of AWS as well, in this tutorial you will find implementation steps for SAP BTP Private Link service and Microsoft Azure Private Link service.
+SAP Private Link service is used for connectivity between SAP BTP and SAP S/4HANA when both systems are running on Microsoft Azure Infrastructure.
 Alternatively, you can use SAP Connectivity service and Cloud Connector for integration of SAP BTP and SAP S/4HANA as well.

 ![plot](../../images/Azure-IoTC-PL.png) **Figure-1: High-level architecture (with SAP S/4HANA on Azure)**